Burundi refugees with disabilities call on camp officials to better meet their needs

 The camp commander for Nduta responded by directing all humanitarian agencies operating in the camps to give priority to people with disabilities in service delivery, and further promised to ensure all amenities within the camp are accessible.

-How HelpAge supporting people in the refugee camps
+How HelpAge is supporting people in the refugee camps

 HelpAge International is supporting more than 14,000 people of all ages who have specific needs, including weak and homebound older people, people with disabilities, the chronically ill and single parents.